SellMeFish/TTS-Spammer/CONTRIBUTING.md

 # Contributing to Discord AIO Tool 2025

-Vielen Dank für Ihr Interesse, zu diesem Projekt beizutragen!
-Wir begrüßen Beiträge von der Gemeinschaft.
+Thank you for your interest in contributing to this project!
+We welcome contributions from the community.

-## Wie Sie beitragen können
+## How to Contribute

-### Fehler melden
+### Reporting Bugs
-- Verwenden Sie GitHub Issues, um Fehler zu melden
+- Use GitHub Issues to report bugs
-- Beschreiben Sie das Problem ausführlich
+- Describe the problem in detail
-- Fügen Sie Schritte zur Reproduktion hinzu
+- Include steps to reproduce the issue
-- Geben Sie Ihre Systemkonfiguration an
+- Provide your system configuration

-### Feature-Anfragen
+### Feature Requests
-- Öffnen Sie ein Issue mit dem Label "enhancement"
+- Open an issue with the "enhancement" label
-- Beschreiben Sie das gewünschte Feature ausführlich
+- Describe the desired feature in detail
-- Erklären Sie, warum es nützlich wäre
+- Explain why it would be useful

-### Code-Beiträge
+### Code Contributions
-1. Forken Sie das Repository
+1. Fork the repository
-2. Erstellen Sie einen Feature-Branch (`git checkout -b feature/neues-feature`)
+2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Committen Sie Ihre Änderungen (`git commit -m 'Füge neues Feature hinzu'`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Pushen Sie zum Branch (`git push origin feature/neues-feature`)
+4. Push to the branch (`git push origin feature/new-feature`)
-5. Öffnen Sie einen Pull Request
+5. Open a Pull Request

-## Entwicklungsrichtlinien
+## Development Guidelines

-### Code-Stil
+### Code Style
-- Verwenden Sie aussagekräftige Variablennamen
+- Use meaningful variable names
-- Kommentieren Sie komplexen Code
+- Comment complex code
-- Befolgen Sie PEP 8 für Python-Code
+- Follow PEP 8 for Python code
-- Testen Sie Ihre Änderungen vor dem Commit
+- Test your changes before committing

-### Commit-Nachrichten
+### Commit Messages
-- Verwenden Sie klare, beschreibende Commit-Nachrichten
+- Use clear, descriptive commit messages
-- Beginnen Sie mit einem Verb im Imperativ
+- Start with a verb in imperative mood
-- Halten Sie die erste Zeile unter 50 Zeichen
+- Keep the first line under 50 characters
-- Fügen Sie bei Bedarf weitere Details hinzu
+- Add additional details if needed

-## Test-Guidelines
+## Testing Guidelines

-- Testen Sie alle neuen Features gründlich
+- Test all new features thoroughly
-- Stellen Sie sicher, dass bestehende Tests weiterhin bestehen
+- Ensure existing tests continue to pass
-- Fügen Sie Tests für neue Funktionalität hinzu
+- Add tests for new functionality

-## Fragen?
+## Questions?

-Bei Fragen können Sie uns gerne kontaktieren:
+If you have questions, feel free to contact us:
 - Discord: cyberseall
-- GitHub Issues für technische Fragen
+- GitHub Issues for technical questions

-Wir schätzen Ihre Beiträge!
+We appreciate your contributions!